 maat ext. is an original concept developed under the creative direction of Beatrice Leanza (maat executive director, 2019–2021).

-Former collaborators: Amir Halabi (editorial and research assistant)
+Former collaborators: Amir Halabi, Maria Kruglyak (editorial and research assistants)

 We have endeavoured to ensure that all links to other websites on maat ext. are correct and active.
 However, we make no guarantee that a site will remain live.